How to Use Digital Signatures in C#

 That completes this example.
 To sum up, we saw how to generate a public/private key pair, how to digitally sign something, and how to verify the signature.
 I hope you find this example instructive.
 Have fun coding!

-Written by KB3HHA on 08/15/2020
+Written by Seth Cohen on 15-Aug-2020